-(ENE111 and ENE112) or (ENE121 and ENE122) and ENE211 or equivalent

-ENE210

-ENE226 Foundations of Western Literature: Greek and Roman Classics and the Bible

-This course is an introduction to the cultural, ethnic, and literary histories that have informed the production of English Literature, and of much Western culture, for the past four millennia.
+Prerequisite(s): (ENE111 and ENE112) or (ENE121 and ENE122) and ENE211 or equivalent Exclusion(s): ENE210 Contact Hours: 3 - 0 - 6 Credit(s): 1 ENE226 Foundations of Western Literature: Greek and Roman Classics and the Bible This course is an introduction to the cultural, ethnic, and literary histories that have informed the production of English Literature, and of much Western culture, for the past four millennia.
 Students will examine how Greek, Roman, and Judeo-Christian texts reflect the values of the periods in which they were written, and why they are important today.

-ENE228 Critical Approaches to Literature and Culture
+Corequisite(s): (ENE211 or ENE212) or equivalent Contact Hours: 3 - 0 - 6 Credit(s): 1 ENE228 Critical Approaches to Literature and Culture